Ayvalik Aegean Coast, Turkey Travel Guide

 Requirements vary by nationality.
 It is good practice to check the latest official government guidelines from the Turkish Ministry of Foreign Affairs or your country's foreign travel advisory well before your trip.

 Citizens from many countries, including the United States, Canada, Australia, and most EU nations, obtain an e-Visa online before travel.
-This digital visa typically allows for multiple entries, with stays up to 90 days within a 180-day period.
+This digital visa typically allows for multiple entries, with visits up to 90 days in a 180-day period.
 Apply through the official Republic of Turkey e-Visa Application System website.
 It has a straightforward process requiring personal and passport details.

 Your passport must be valid for at least 6 months beyond your intended departure date from Turkey.
 It should also include at least one blank page for entry and exit stamps.